tomcritchlow/tomcritchlow.github.io/_posts/2017-04-21-context-collapse.md

 source: [your media business will not be saved](https://medium.com/@joshuatopolsky/your-media-business-will-not-be-saved-1b0716b5010c)

+And the internal stategy group of the New York Times found basically the same thing, that context is the key to success:

 >Our most successful forays into digital journalism [...] have depended on distinct visions established by their leaders — visions supported and shaped by the masthead, and enthusiastically shared by the members of the department. [...]
 These departments with clear, widely understood missions remain unusual.
 Most Times journalists cannot describe the vision or mission of their desks.

 source: [NYT 2020 report](https://www.nytimes.com/projects/2020-report/)